INTERLOCUTION

 A Space for a sketch

-I gained an access to the first floor of the building as a site to experiment various possibilities.
-Its beautifully ornamental spiral staircases leading to the first floor had long been detached and lay rotten in pieces on the ground floor.
-The only way to access the first floor was by using a fragile wooden ladder that was fixed on the outside of the building leading to the first floor porch.
-The interior of the first floor, was choked with broken beams, rotten furniture, construction debris dust, snakes, insects and overgrown vegetation.
-The central room still looked beautiful with its high hexagonal ceiling made out of timber.
+I gained access to the first floor of the building as a site for experimenting with various possibilities.
+The once-beautiful ornamental spiral staircases that originally led to the first floor had long been detached, now lying in decayed pieces on the ground floor.
+The only way to reach the first floor was by climbing a fragile wooden ladder, precariously fixed to the outside of the building, leading up to the porch.

 Interlocution,